 I pointed up, following the feather's path with my finger.

 There was a pause as my mother looked up to see where I was pointing.
 "Oh," She finally said.
 "Alright.
 Just don't look into the sun.
 You'll hurt your eyes."

 Luckily, the feather never moved in front of the sun, but even if it had, I would have continued to watch it all the same.
 I persistently followed the feather's path with my eyes, standing in the same head back position, oblivious to anything else in the world besides the feather.
 I stood there like that for what seemed like hours, watching as it flipped and danced on the wind, making its way slowly towards the earth.
 Then finally, the feather dropped into my eager hands.

 Suddenly it was if a spell had been lifted from me.
 I could hear the shrieks and laughter of the other children in the park once again and I realized I wasn't alone.
 I looked towards my mother and then back to the feather.
 I could show off my prize to her!
-There was no doubt in my mind that she would find it just as fascinating as I did.

 "Mama!"
 I shouted, grinning and running towards her.
 "Mama!
 Mama!"